otterdev-io/nx-plugins/packages/nx-sst/README.md

 # nx-sst

-An Nx plugin which provides support for Serverless Stack (SST) apps
+An Nx plugin which provides support for Serverless Stack (SST) apps.
+Note that it only works on Node 16 / npm 7 and up.
+ It may work with yarn if you have a workspace set up, and your app is a part of it.

 ## Add the plugin to your workspace: